SModelS/smodels/docs/manual/source/SModelSTools.rst

 A typical
 usage example is: ::

-   smodelsTools.py xseccomputer -s 8 13 -e 10000 --ssmultipliers "{1000021: 2.0}" -p -f inputFiles/slha/higgsinoStop.slha
+   smodelsTools.py xseccomputer -s 8 13 -e 10000 --ssmultipliers "{ (1000021,1000021): 4.0, (1000001,-10000001): 2.0 }" -p -f inputFiles/slha/higgsinoStop.slha

 which will compute 8 TeV and 13 TeV LO cross sections (at the LHC) for all MSSM processes using 10k MC events.
-Production cross sections of gluinos (pid 1000021) get enhanced by a factor of two per particle; pair production of gluinos thus gets multiplied by a factor of 2*2=4.
+Production cross section of gluino pairs (pid 1000021) gets enhanced by a factor of 4, squark-anti-squark production gets an enhancement of 2.
 If, *after* the LO cross sections have been computed, one wants to add the NLO+NLL cross sections for gluinos and squarks: ::

    smodelsTools.py xseccomputer -s 8 13 -p -N -O -f inputFiles/slha/higgsinoStop.slha